truenas/documentation/content/TrueCommand/DevNotes.md

 |Cluster Volumes|**In Progress**|02/26/2021|Create and manage clusters of TrueNAS SCALE systems (glusterfs)|
 |ISCSI Manager|**Review**|02/26/2021|Create and manage ISCSI volumes in bulk|

-#### Migration Notice
+### Migration Notice

+{{< hint warning >}}
 Due to the change in database between the 1.x and 2.x versions of TrueCommand, there is an automatic database migration routine that will run the first time you start up the v2.0 image of TrueCommand.

 Information Migrated: